+The president of the college will decide when classes are to be cancelled, or when the college is to be closed because of inclement weather or other emergency conditions.
 The college will provide inclement weather announcements concerning cancellations, closings, and delays by 5:30a.m.
 Please refer to the following sources: